Crimean–Circassian War (1479–1490)

-The Crimean-Circassian Wars of 1479–1490 refers to a series of military conflicts between the Crimean Khanate and the Kabardian Principality.
+The Crimean-Circassian Wars of 1479–1490 were a series of military conflicts between the Crimean Khanate and the Kabardian Principality.

 History

 In 1479, a campaign of the Crimean Tatars took place on the lands of the Circassians.
-They captured the fortresses of Kopa and Anapa, where Turkish garrisons were left.
-Many Circassians were captured and sold into slavery.
+They outnumbered the Kabardians and captured the fortresses of Kopa and Anapa, where many Turkish garrisons were left.
+Some Circassians were captured and sold into slavery meanwhile others kept on fighting.

 At the very beginning of the 1490s, the Crimean Khan Mengli Gerai undertook a campaign against the Circassians.
 This was the first campaign of the Crimean khans in a series of numerous campaigns against the tribes of the Circassians, Circassians and Kabardians in order to conquer and subdue them.